Want to be transported to another country with some of the best novels about France? This is the right place for you.

 BEST BOOKS SET IN OTHER PARTS OF FRANCE

-Following Vianne and Isabelle, two very different sisters who are trying to survive WWII, ‘The Nightingale’ is a best-seller that must be on your bucket list of best books set in France.
+Following Vianne and Isabelle, two very different sisters who are trying to survive WWII, ‘The Nightingale’ is a best-seller that must be on your bucket list of the best books based in France.

-It’s not often that you get such a fascinating glimpse into the lives of women in wartime, so if you’re looking for a historical fiction that will take you on an emotional rollercoaster, this is definitely it.
+It’s not often that you get such a fascinating glimpse into the lives of women in wartime, so if you’re looking for historical fiction that will take you on an emotional rollercoaster, this is definitely it.
+Grab yourself a copy on Amazon.

 A FRENCH PIROUETTE